Healthy Schools: Lead in Water Information

 - Lead solder, which may have been used to join your plumbing (common in homes between 1970 and 1985).

 - Older (before 2014) brass or chrome-plated brass faucets and fixtures.
-As of 2014, all brass plumbing fittings must be no more than .25 percent lead.
+As of 2014, all brass-plumbing fittings must be no more than .25 percent lead.

-Q5.
-When were MESD buildings built?
+Q. When were MESD buildings built?

 - Helensview (aka Sumner School): Built 1954